 Professional development for staff regarding social-emotional learning & trauma-informed best practices was delivered at the 2020 NHA Leadership Summit over the summer.
-Throughout the year, ongoing support will be offered through newsletters with specific activities that can be conducted with both staff and students to address their social and emotional needs.
-Monthly town hall meetings will also be conducted to establish a community for sharing best practices and resources to address the social and emotional needs.
+Throughout the year, ongoing support will be goffered through newsletters with specific activities that can be conducted with both staff and students to address their social and emotional needs.
+Monthly town hall meetings will also be conducted to establish a community for sharing best practices and resources to address the social and emotional needs of staff and students.